 His son, Sir Henry Williams alias Cromwell

 Sir Richard died on 29 October 1544.
 He had made his will on 20 June 1544, in which he styles himself Sir Richard Williams, otherwise called Sir Richard Cromwell, knt. and of his majesty's privy chamber; he directed that his body should be buried in the place where he should die; and devises his estates in the counties of Cambridge, Huntingdon, Lincoln, and Bedford, to his eldest son Henry, with the sum of £500 to purchase him necessary furniture, when he should come of age: his estates in Glamorganshire he devises to his son Francis and bequeathed £300 to each of his nieces, Joan, and Ann, daughters of his brother, Walter Cromwell; and directed that if Thomas Wingfield, then Sir Richard's ward, should choose to marry either of them, he should have his wardship remitted to him, otherwise the same should be sold.
 He also left three of his best great horses to the king, and one other great horse to Lord Cromwell, after the king had chosen: legacies were also left to Sir John Williams, and Sir Edward North, chancellor of the court of augmentation; and to several other persons, who seem to have been servants: Gab.
 Donne, clerk, Andrew Judde, William Coke, Philip Lentall, and Richard Servington, were appointed executors.
 His will was proved on 28 November 1546.»

 Since his wife Frances died in 1533, she could not be the sitter, having died seven years before these particular sleeves came in style.
-Also, since the two were married in 1519, it seemed reasonable that she was older than an infant at the time and would therefore have been older than 21 years old in 1540–1543.
+Also, since the two were married in 1519, it seemed reasonable that she was older than an infant at the time and would therefore have been older than 20 or 21 years old in 1540–1543.